mbund/jsonresume-to-linkedin/README.md

 > This might delete things from your LinkedIn profile.
 You should make a backup first.
 Use at your own risk.

 > [!WARNING]
 > This relies on an unofficial LinkedIn API and may break at any time.
-See [that api troubleshooting steps](https://github.com/tomquirk/linkedin-api#troubleshooting) for help first to see if it's a problem with the API like the common `CHALLENGE` error, or if the error is with this repository.
+See [that api's troubleshooting steps](https://github.com/tomquirk/linkedin-api#troubleshooting) for help first to see if it's a problem with the API like the common `CHALLENGE` error, or if the error is with this repository.

 ## Usage